shinyypig/matlab-in-vscode/README.md

 - open the workspace of matlab to inspect the variables
 - open the current file in matlab editor for debugging or other purpose

 All functions can be accessed by clicking the button in the menu bar.
+If matlab terminal is not started, the extension will start it automatically.
+Then, you need to reclick the button to run the command.

 <div align=center>
     <img width=50% style=margin:2% src="assets/2023-03-25-11-55-00.png">